Ellouzlab/ViruLink/README.md

 1. Get help:

 	`ViruLink -h`
-3. Download all databases to .cache:
+3. Download all databases to .cache (only needs to be run once, ever):

 	`ViruLink download --all`
-5. Process databases and build ANI and hypergeometric graphs:
+5. Process databases and build ANI and hypergeometric graphs (only needs to be run once, ever):

 	`ViruLink process --all`
 7. Run performance tests (Optional):